 He explains: “In my late twenties I ended up joining the Peace Corps in Nepal.
 I was there for two years in an isolated environment where I had too much time to read heavy books and think.
 I discovered the views of the ultimate pessimist: German philosopher, Arthur Schopenhauer, and found solace in his ideas about suffering and art.
 From here the idea of taking the things people love and imposing the worst-case scenario was born.
 My work is basically the visual soundtrack to his ideas with an injection of humour.”

-Now you can see the artworks for yourself at Jeff's first UK solo show, taking place from Friday 24th June to Saturday 23rd July at Lawrence Alkin Gallery, 42 New Compton Street London WC2H 8DA.
-Don't miss it.
+Now you can see the artworks for yourself at Jeff's first UK solo show, taking place from Friday 24th June to Saturday 23rd July at Lawrence Alkin Gallery in London.